 Although every issue contains the Gospel message, and God can and does speak to people through that without our help, ideally the paper should be seen as 'sowing seed' and creating opportunities for follow-up.

-Our responsibility for evangelism doesn't end at the door the paper is put through - that's just the beginning, an opening for conversation.
+Our responsibility for evangelism doesn't end at the door the paper is put through or after handing a paper out - that's just the beginning, an opening for a conversation.
 Most people come to Christ through friends and friendly people; Good News is a thought-provoker, a tool the Holy Spirit can use to start people on a spiritual journey.
-It gives an opportunity for you to come back to the door and ask what they thought about it, or go back to the friend you gave it to and start a conversation about faith.
+After giving the paper out, it gives an opportunity to ask people what they thought about it, and start a conversation about faith.

 HOW IS IT USED?